 The Presidential Traverse

 Six years ago was my first backpacking trip attempt of the Pemigewasset Loop in the White Mountains of New Hampshire.
-After one day, and 6 gruelling miles, I realized I was not adequately prepared for the challenge.
+After one day, and 6 gruelling miles, I was not adequately prepared for the challenge.
 With my tail between my legs, I bailed after one night and drove all the back to Virginia, a defeated man.
 Ultimately, that sharp lesson helped me become a better hiker.
 I would never start a hike again without the proper research and preparation.

 With some experience under my belt, I now realize how difficult the White Mountains are.
 Appalachian Trail thru-hikers fear them for good reason.
 Their “trails” are strewn with massive boulders and the weather is some of the worst on the entire planet.
 You’d be hard-pressed to find a more rugged area of the country than the Whites.